rjrodger/gubu/README.md

 You can also write your own builders - see the [API Builders](#builders) section.

 In addition to this README, the [unit tests](lib/gubu.test.ts) are comprehensive and provide many usage examples.

 ## API

+### Shape

+A shape specification can either be at the root of a JSON structure, an array element, or the value of an object property.
+To pass validation, a value is compared to the shape, and must match the constraints of the shape.
+If the shape has elements or properties, these must also match, and are validated recursively in a depth-first manner [^1].

+* Required Scalars
+** `String`

+### Gubu function

+### Errors

 ### Builders